How Prototype are dealing with COVID19.

 Each team member is equipped with their own machine.
 As we already had the option to work from home, a lot of them have laptops, so we’ve allowed them all to take home their laptops, 2nd screens, iMacs and any other equipment that would help them to complete their tasks.
 Some will no doubt use cheeseboards and vinyl records for mouse mats.

 We understand that people work in different ways.
-Some will work in silence, some will have music on, some will put Netflix on in the background and some will video call each other regularly to keep their sanity.
+Some will work in silence, some will have music on, some will have the company of their dogs, some will put Netflix on in the background and some will video call each other regularly to keep their sanity.
 This is fine for us.
 As long as they hit their deadlines.

 We had team deadlines and individual deadlines even before the outbreak, so this doesn't change how we work.
 The only difference is the environment.
 Having the dog and kids running around can be distracting, so it is important that the individual manages their own environment and sticks to the deadlines we set them and keep us updated if it’s likely to slip.